International Shipping

 Net zero GHG emissions by or around 2050

-Methane emissions in shipping increased by 150% between 2012 and 2018, directly corresponding to the increase in Liquefied Natural Gas (LNG) as a shipping fuel (ICCT, 2020), and this trend is projected to continue, mostly driven by an increase in ships equipped with LNG-fuelled engines.
+Methane emissions in shipping have been increasing.
+Between 2012 and 2018 methane increased by a factor 2.5, directly corresponding to the increased use of liquefied natural gas (LNG) as a shipping fuel (ICCT, 2020; IMO, 2020).
+As of 2023, it now makse up about 1% of shipping emissions (Xiaoli Mao et al., 2025)This trend is projected to continue, driven mostly by an increase in ships equipped with LNG-fuelled engines.

-LNG is not an option to support the transition to alternative energy sources, despite the industry's insistence that it is a bridging fuel.
-Studies have shown that instead of reducing emissions, adopting LNG could increase international shipping’s climate impact when the whole lifecycle of all greenhouse gases is taken into account.
-Investments in LNG facilities are growing and could lead to stranded assets or perpetuate a carbon “lock-in” effect as investments in ships and onshore LNG infrastructure would make it more difficult to transition to low-carbon fuel.
+LNG is not an option to support the transition to zero-emission fuels, despite the industry's insistence that LNG is a bridging fuel.
+Instead of decreasing emissions, adopting LNG may increase international shipping’s climate impact when considering the full life cycle of all greenhouse gas emissions.
+Investments in LNG facilities are growing and could lead to stranded assets or perpetuate a carbon “lock-in” effect, as investments in LNG-powered ships and onshore LNG infrastructure would make it more difficult to transition to low-carbon fuels.

 Latest publications